 Ferry from Athens (Piraeus) to Aegina

-The ferry route is served by Aegina Ferries, Aegean Flying Dolphins, Blue Star Ferries, Magic Sea Ferries, San Lorenzo Ferries and Saronic.
+The ferry route is served by many companies, including Aegina Ferries, Aegean Flying Dolphins, Hellenic Seaways, Magic Sea Ferries, Remezzo Maritime and Saronic.
 Find up-to-date info, compare timetables, companies and prices, and book your ferry tickets on Ferryhopper without hidden fees.

 Discounts

-In addition to special offers, you can also take advantage of regular discounts offered by ferry companies serving the Athens (Lavrio) to Aegina.
+When planning your Athens - Aegina trip, you can also take advantage of regular discounts available to specific passenger categories.
 While these discounts vary from one company to another, they are typically available to:

 Good to know: in most cases, infants and children up to 4 years old travel for free.